Leave-group-out cross-validation for latent Gaussian models: Model-based Group Construction

 Manually constructed groups are often based on prior knowledge and some structured effects, represented by $\boldsymbol{f}$.
 To imitate this process, we can compute the correlation matrix from a submatrix of $\boldsymbol{P}_{\boldsymbol{f}}(\boldsymbol{\theta})$.
 The correlation matrix, $\boldsymbol{R}_{\text{prior}}$, derived from the submatrix of the prior precision matrix, is a correlation matrix conditioning on those unselected effects.
-When we are unknowledgeable about our models, we recommend using $\boldsymbol{R}_{\text{post}}$ to construct groups because data will be informative to determine the importance of each effect.
+The groups constructed using $\boldsymbol{R}_{\text{prior}}$ are viewed to be solely user-defined in the way that it only depends on the priors and not on the data.
+In some situations this could be motivated, but in general we recommend using $\boldsymbol{R}_{\text{post}}$ to construct groups because the data will be informative to determine the importance of each effect.

 When using a correlation matrix $\boldsymbol{R}$, it is natural to select a fixed number of $\eta_j$ most correlated to $\eta_i$ and include their index in the group $I_i$.
 However, this approach can be problematic as some linear predictors may have identical absolute correlations to $\eta_i$, e.g., in a model with only intercept, all the linear predictors are correlated to each other with correlation $1$.
 Instead, we include all indices of $\eta_j$'s with identical absolute correlations to $\eta_i$ in $I_i$ if one of them is included.
 We define a level set as all $\eta_j$'s with the same absolute correlation to $\eta_i$ and determine the group size based on the number of level sets, denoted as $m$.
 Setting a higher $m$ results in a less dependent training set and testing point.
-We recommend using a small number of level sets, such as $m=3$, as a high value of $m$ can result in a large group size.
+We recommend using a small number of level sets, such as $m=3$, as a high value of $m$ can result in a large leave-out group size.

-The automatic group construction process involves selecting the number of level sets, $m$, and the correlation matrix to use, $\boldsymbol{R}_{\text{prior}}$ or $\boldsymbol{R}_{\text{post}}$.
+The automated group construction process thus involves selecting the number of level sets, $m$, and the correlation matrix to use, $\boldsymbol{R}_{\text{prior}}$ or $\boldsymbol{R}_{\text{post}}$.
 For each $i$, we can associate $m$ level sets with the $m$ largest absolute correlations to $\eta_i$, and the union of those level sets forms $I_i$.
-As an illustration, we outline the automatic group selection procedure in Algorithm \ref{algo1}.
+As an illustration, we outline the automated group construction procedure in Algorithm \ref{algo1}.